Yes, that’s the talk of the town. Stock markets and the individual stocks which constitute the markets are all hitting the highest highs.

 #1 Don’t let FOMO take over your mind

 FOMO stands for fear of missing out.
-It is that little nagging, uncomfortable feeling that if you don’t do something now, you will never get another chance.
+It is that little nagging, uncomfortable feeling that if you don't do something now, you will never get another chance.
 FOMO is used very smartly by a lot of marketers to get you to buy stuff which you might otherwise not need or may not need now.
 Beware of FOMO.
-You missed D-mart and now FOMO will get you to subscribe to every IPO in the hope that you can make it big too.
+You missed investing a few months ago and now FOMO will get you to invest in top performing funds in the hope that you can make it big too.
 Or, you may invest in that highest return small cap mutual fund, which is past its best performance.
 Beware!

 #2 Look critically at your asset allocation